luisfmsouza/luisfmsouza/README.md

 - ⚡ Fun fact: ...
 -->

-I am Luís from Brazil 🇧🇷 currently living in Spain 🇪🇸 .
+I am Luís from Brazil (🇧🇷) currently living in the sunny Valencia, Spain (🇪🇸).

 I've been working as Frontend Engineer since 2010, currently I'm Staff Engineer at [@Vio.com](https://github.com/viodotcom).

 📫 Want to chat?
 Reach out to me on [LinkedIn](https://www.linkedin.com/in/luisfmsouza/).